frabranca/fine-tuned-yolo/README.md

 YOLOv5 🚀 is the world's most loved vision AI, representing <a href="https://www.ultralytics.com/">Ultralytics</a> open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.

+## Project Contribution

-## Drone Detection Dataset
+### Drone Detection Dataset
-The chosen dataset to fine-tune the model is found on [kaggle](https://www.kaggle.com/datasets/cybersimar08/drone-detection)
+The chosen dataset to fine-tune the model is found on [kaggle](https://www.kaggle.com/datasets/cybersimar08/drone-detection).
+This dataset includes various images of aerial vehicles flying.
+The original YOLOV5 was trained on 80 different classes of objects, hence its performance on the kaggle dataset is poor.
+This project focuses on specializing the original model by fine-tuning it on the kaggle dataset and including only 4 possible object classes (airplanes, drones, helicopters and empty background).

+### Training Settings
+- batch size: 16
+- epochs: 50
+- train dataset: 10799 images
+- test dataset: 596 images

 <div align="center">
   <a href="https://github.com/ultralytics"><img src="https://github.com/ultralytics/assets/raw/main/social/logo-social-github.png" width="2%" alt="Ultralytics GitHub"></a>